 A tenant in North Carolina has the right to:

-- Remain in the property until the landlord has followed the right eviction procedure to have them removed.
+- Remain in the unit until the landlord has followed the right eviction procedure to have them removed.

 - Have requested repairs done without unnecessary delays.

-- Get notified whenever the landlord makes changes to the terms of the lease agreement.
+- Get notified whenever the landlord makes changes to the lease terms.

 - Get receipts after every rent payment.